Joseph Oppenheimer: In Australia

 In 1858, Oppenheimer is embroiled in a scandal regarding the first attempt to lay an undersea telegraphic cable between the mainland and Tasmania.
 Acting as Agent for Meyers and Co, he tendered a bid to deliver the undersea cable from Victoria to Tasmania.
 His bid was successful.
 However, it generated significant controversy in Tasmania where questions were raised regarding the transparency of the tender process, the nature of the relationship between Oppenheimer and McGowan, and Oppenheimer's status as a foreigner.
 In less than month, he would vacate the tender and it would go to another bidder.

 Todd looked to Oppenheimer for assistance, when he commenced the Port Augusta to Port Darwin -- Overland Telegraph—Line.
-This telegraph line, which would stretch more than 3200 kms (or 2000 miles) required 36,000 poles, kilometers of wire, thousands of insulators, and the latest in battery technologies, and telegraphic equipment.
+This telegraph line, which would stretch more than 3200 km (or 2000 miles) required 36,000 poles, kilometers of wire, thousands of insulators, and the latest in battery technologies, and telegraphic equipment.
 Oppenheimer helped secure insulators and metal poles.
 Over time, the original blend of wooden and metal poles were upgraded with new poles, following Oppenheimer's patented innovations for metal telescoping poles.
 The so-called Oppenheimer poles were produced in Manchester and shipped to Australia, throughout the 1880s.
 Oppenheimer's poles were installed along the length of the Overland Telegraphy line.
 They were also installed in Queensland.